Indian Institutes of Management

-The full time Master of Business Administration (MBA) programmes, are the flagship programmes across all IIMs.
-The full time MBA degree is offered as a two-year Post Graduate Programme in Management (PGP) or the one-year global MBA (EPGP, PGPX,PGPEX,PGPEX-VLM, PGP-BL & IPMX).
+The full time Master of Business Administration (MBA) programmes, are the flagship programs across all IIMs.
+The full time MBA degree is offered as a two-year Post Graduate Programme in Management (PGP) or the one-year global MBA (EPGP, PGPX, MBAEx, PGPEX-VLM, PGP-BL & IPMX).
 Seven leading IIMs IIM Ahmedabad, Bangalore, Calcutta, Indore, Shillong, Lucknow and Kozhikode offer the one year MBA as a full-time programme that follows the global MBA norms.
 Some IIMs also offer a two-year part time (executive) MBA for graduates with more work experience.

 IIMs only offered diplomas at the end of the full time programmes However, since the passage of IIM Act 2017, all IIMs have started offering Master of Business Administration (MBA).
 Some IIMs offer the Fellow Programme in Management (FPM), a doctoral programme.
 The fellowship is considered to be equivalent to a DBA globally.
 Most IIMs also offer short-term Executive MBA courses and part-time programmes.
 Some IIMs also offer unique programs, like IIM Bodh Gaya, IIM Rohtak, IIM Ranchi and IIM Indore's Five Year Integrated Programme in Management and IIM Lucknow's Working Managers' Programme of two years.
+IIM Rohtak is the only IIM which offers a Five Year Integrated Program in Law (BBA+LLB).